 As congestive heart failure is one of the causes of angina it is prudent to incorporate measures of healing for this condition.
 Carotenoids, flavonoids, and OPCs (oligomeric procyanidins) are powerful tools in treating congestive heart failure.
 These plant substances are potent antioxidants that can protect the blood vessel walls from deterioration.
 In congestive heart failure, the strength and elasticity of the blood vessels walls is usually compromised.
 This makes the blood vessel walls more permeable, allowing fluid to cross into the surrounding tissue creating swelling or edema.
 These antioxidants protect the vessel wall from free radical damage caused by oxidation and can aid in the building of stronger vascular walls.
 This eases the load on the heart and increases circulation.
 See the Plan for Healing below for specific recommendations for carotenoids.

 There has been some evidence that Coenzyme Q-10 is also effective in treating congestive heart failure.
 It appears to be a reenergizer of heart cells, working by increasing the output of the mitochondria (energy factories) of the heart cells.
 Current recommendations for Coenzyme Q-10 is 50 to 150 mg daily, although up to 300 mg a day has been recommended when heart failure is severe.

 Plan for Healing

-• Eat 2 cloves of garlic daily or supplement with 4 tablets of the recommended garlic product.
+• Eat 2 cloves of garlic daily.

 • Eliminate caffeine from your diet.
 If you have a fairly high intake of caffeine, I suggest weaning from the caffeine instead of an abrupt withdrawal.
 Caffeine withdrawal can precipitate angina pain.
 Wean by reducing caffeine by 25% for two weeks.
 Then take another 25% reduction for two weeks, and so on until you no longer consume any caffeine.